Gerdofal/foundryvtt-cyberpunkred/README.md

 # Status Updates

+- 2020-05-12 - Took a day to add localization support.
+Currently only in master.
-2020-05-11 - Skills are rollable and tested.
+- 2020-05-11 - Skills are rollable and tested.
 New Cyberware, Weapons, and Gear can be added, but they can't be edited yet because I haven't made pages for them yet.

 # Coming Next